bilal7ali/Toothbrush-Holder/README.md

 # Toothbrush-Holder

-This is a custom-designed and 3D printed toothbrush holder with drainage holes to prevent mold growth.
+This is a custom-designed and 3D printed toothbrush holder equipped with drainage holes and reduced flat planes to prevent standing water and mold growth.

 ## Images